MCP Integration

 include_sub_modules | Boolean | No | true | Include sub-module data objects |

-Use the query field names from the queries array to build GraphQL, not the type name.
+Use the query field names from the queries array to build GraphQL, not the type name; the module is required to nest the query.
 Aggregation and bucket aggregation are data object queries, not functions.

 discovery-search_module_functions

-Search custom functions in a module.
+Search custom functions in a module — a lean candidate list.
 Functions are separate from data objects — they are custom computed endpoints called via query { function { module { func_name(args) { fields } } } }.

 | Parameter | Type | Required | Default | Description |